chrisknowles/keyboard-events/README.md

 Keyboard({
   elm: document.querySelector('#input'),
   props: {},
-  import: MyActions,    // import the actions from my-actions.js
+  use: MyActions,       // import the actions from my-actions.js
   actions: [            // extend/overwrite the imported actions with your own
     ['enter', {
       fn: process